AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 Justices Stephen Breyer, Sonia Sotomayor and Elena Kagan dissented.

-Later, the U.S. Senate (by a 65-33 vote) and U.S. House of Representatives (234-193) passed the $13 billion Bipartisan Safer Communities Act, legislation proposed following several recent mass shootings, including when an 18-year-old male killed 19 children and two teachers in a Uvalde, Texas elementary school, and 10 people were shot to death in a Buffalo, New York grocery store.
+Later, the U.S. Senate (by a 65-33 vote) and U.S. House of Representatives (234-193) passed the $13 billion Bipartisan Safer Communities Act, legislation proposed following several recent mass shootings, including when an 18-year-old man killed 19 children and two teachers in a Uvalde, Texas elementary school, and 10 people were shot to death by another teenager in a Buffalo, New York, grocery store.

 President Joe Biden, a Democrat, signed the bill into law on June 25.